rooa/eve/paper/main.md

 leads to performance improvement over Adam.

-One limitation of our method is that it requires knowledge of the global expected minimum of the objective function.
+One limitation of our method is that it requires knowledge of the global minimum of the objective function.
 One possible approach to address this issue is to use an estimate of the minimum, and update this estimate as training progresses.
-This approach has been applied successfully when using Polyak step sizes with the subgradient method.
+This approach has been used when using Polyak step sizes with the subgradient method.